ngxson/hobby_amazfit_bip_ext_dnd/README.md

 - Switch DND modes: OFF (grey) => ON (green) => AUTO (blue with zz icon)
 - Find my phone
 - Torch (flash light): swipe left to access (This app is built-in)
-- Button to access Calculator (You need to install Calculator app separately)
 - Music control: swipe right to access (This app is built-in)
+- Two customizable buttons (can change app to launch and button icon)

 **Note:** Flash light and music control functionalities are built into the program.
 You don't need to install them separately.